 - Call you and ask you for your account username or password.

 - Do individual unemployment claims work over text.

 - Use social media for claims work.
 We never ask for identifying information, photos, or documents through social media.
 Our social media platforms are for information only.

 - Text and email scams.
 Do not click on any links or attachments.
 Check URLs carefully to ensure an exact match with CTDOL web resources.
-If you have a questions, always navigate to your unemployment account through ReEmployCT or call the Consumer Contact Center.
+If you have a question, always navigate to your unemployment account through ReEmployCT or call the Consumer Contact Center.
 If you get a scam text, report it to your carrier.
 Forward it to 7726 (SPAM).
 This works for all major mobile companies.